Skip to main content

 Insurers are responding by removing or limiting antitrust coverage in D&O policies.
 Those insurers that continue to provide antitrust coverage are often increasing retentions or requiring coinsurance for such claims.

-When offered, antitrust coverage remains subject to exclusions for criminal misconduct if determined in a final nonappealable adjudication.
+When offered, antitrust coverage remains subject to exclusions for criminal misconduct if determined in a final non-appealable adjudication.
 Insurers typically write exclusionary language as broadly as possible to include deceptive or unfair trade practices or restraint of trade allegations brought by competitors or regulators.

 Risk professionals should ensure that any antitrust exclusions contain coverage carvebacks for directors’ and officers’ personal assets, which is typically achievable.
-Carriers can also potentially carve back coverage for defense costs incurred by entities in defending antitrust claims.
+Carriers can also potentially carve back coverage for defence costs incurred by entities in defending antitrust claims.
 Insurers have often shown that they are more comfortable with antitrust risks for companies with robust corporate compliance programs.

 Multiple risks for distressed companies